SQLer108/CMS-Medicare-Provider-Utilization-Reimbursement-Analysis/README.md

 ## Business Questions

-1. Which provider specialties receive the highest Medicare payments?
+1. Which provider specialties receive the highest average Medicare reimbursement?
-2. Which HCPCS procedures generate the highest service volume?
+2. Which provider specialties serve the largest Medicare beneficiary populations?
-3. Which states have the highest Medicare utilization?
+3. Which states account for the highest Medicare service utilization?
-4. What is the difference between provider charges and Medicare payments?
+4. Which specialties experience the largest reimbursement gaps between submitted charges and Medicare payments?
-5. Which provider specialties serve the largest number of Medicare beneficiaries?
+5. Which HCPCS procedures generate the highest service volume?

 ## Skills Demonstrated